 We even go beyond what Uganda Wildlife Authority lists as experiential Activities and add our own list which includes Chimpanzee Trekking in the Kyambura Gorge and hiking in and through Maramagambo Forest.

-Experiential Activities offered by Uganda Wildlife Authority
+Experiential Activities offered by Uganda Wildlife Authority in Queen Elizabeth Park

 The Banded Mongoose Tracking Research Project is one of those little known about activities in the park, however taking the hike along the scenic Mweya Peninsula as a stand-alone is well worth it, add on top of that the M